dotnet/docs-aspire/docs/app-host/configuration.md

 Configuration includes:

 - Settings for hosting the resource service, such as the address and authentication options.
-- Settings used to start the [Aspire dashboard](../fundamentals/dashboard/overview.md), such the dashboard's frontend and OpenTelemetry Protocol (OTLP) addresses.
+- Settings used to start the [.NET Aspire dashboard](../fundamentals/dashboard/overview.md), such the dashboard's frontend and OpenTelemetry Protocol (OTLP) addresses.
-- Internal settings that Aspire uses to run the app host.
-These are set internally but can be accessed by integrations that extend Aspire.
+- Internal settings that .NET Aspire uses to run the app host.
+These are set internally but can be accessed by integrations that extend .NET Aspire.

 App host configuration is provided by the app host launch profile.
-The app host has a launch settings file call `launchSettings.json` which has a list of launch profiles.
+The app host has a launch settings file call _launchSettings.json_ which has a list of launch profiles.
 Each launch profile is a collection of related options which defines how you would like `dotnet` to start your application.

 ```json
 {